BajtekRogue/Gelang-Compiler/README.md

 - when the condition is a contradiction the loop is not compiled.
 However its label is still generated

 ## UNTIL loops
-- when the condition is a tautlogy commands of the loop are inlined and the condition is not checked
+- when the condition is a tautology commands of the loop are inlined and the condition is not checked

 ## FOR loops
 - when the loop is degenerate, that is lower > upper bound (or lower < upper bound in the case of DOWN vewrsion) the loop is not compiled.
 However its label is still generated